-How Is A Bone Tumor Different From Bone Cancer?
+How Is A Bone Tumour Different From Bone Cancer?

-Bone tumors are formed when living cells in the bone divide rapidly, forming a mass of tissue, entering a state of uncontrolled, inertial growth.
-Most tumors of the bone are benign, which means they are not cancerous and will not kill you.
-Such tumors do not metastasize, i.e. they do not spread to other areas of the body.
+Bone tumours are formed when living cells in the bone divide rapidly, forming a mass of tissue, entering a state of uncontrolled, inertial growth.
+Most tumours of the bone are benign, which means they are not cancerous and will not kill you.
+Such tumours do not metastasize, i.e. they do not spread to other areas of the body.

 But they may still weaken the overall bone structure, and can lead to broken bones or cause other problems.